Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Miss Log.md

 An engineer's workstation experiences a BSOD whenever loading very large CAD files to modify.
 Which of the following troubleshooting steps should a technician take to isolate the issue?
 - X : Increase the size of the swap file to ensure adequate virtual memory is available.
 - V : Run a memory test to verify all memory addresses can be reliably written to and read from.

+What are two probable causes of a VoIP implementation experiencing dropouts, echoes, or glitches?
+- X : high cable impedance
+- V : high jitter and high latency

 # [[Networks]]
 Which internet connection type is an always-on service that uses radio signals sent from a tower to a receiver in a home or business?